-Paul McCartney's second all-solo album, aptly named, came 10 years after his first one and it couldn't be more different in style and approach.
+Paul McCartney's aptly named second all-solo album came 10 years after his first one and it couldn't be more different in style and approach.
 The earthiness of solo album No. 1 is replaced by a plastic gloss very influenced by the then current new wave movement.
 The album's lead-off track is pure pop, put through a very quirky filter.
 Sterile drums, thin guitars and an effects-laden vocal make it sound like it's being beamed in from some odd radio broadcast.

 This would prove to be a huge year for the former Beatle.
 McCartney's single "My Love" started the year off atop the U.S. charts, and the year would end with another smash in the form of the theme from the James Bond film Live and Let Die.
 In between came the made for TV special, James Paul McCartney and the release of not one, but two albums: the landmark Band on the Run and the earlier, seemingly forgotten Red Rose Speedway.
 "Big Barn Bed" leads off the lesser-known album in wonderful fashion.
 A seductive rhythm lures in the listener and the echo-laden vocals keep you hooked as a catchy-as-can-be chorus ices the cake.

-The lead-off track from a project released under the Fireman alter ego, this is easliy Paul McCartney's rawest performance since "Helter Skelter."
+The lead-off track from a project released under the Fireman alter ego, this is easily Paul McCartney's rawest performance since "Helter Skelter."
 (It also works as a thinly veiled rant against his second wife, Heather Mills.)
 McCartney piles in loud guitars, bashing drums, distorted harmonica, and a fierce vocal – all delivered by the man himself.
 Brutal, almost Captain Beefheart-ish stuff, this will blow your speakers out.